The Fourth of July, a Holiday Uniquely American

 The Ameican Experiment began with a raised fist towards the mightiest of world powers.
 It was built for the long haul.

 A Founding Father from Massachusetts, John Adams, soon to be the second president of the United States of America, actually had a firm grasp of what he and his colleagues had wrought.
 Adams wrote to his wife Abigail:

 The second of July, 1776, will be the most memorable epoch in the history of America.
 I am apt to believe that it will be celebrated by succeeding generations as the great anniversary festival. ..It ought to be solemnized with pomp and parade, with shows, games, sports, guns, bells, bonfires and illuminations, from the one end of the continent to the other, from this time forward forever more.

 Hold on: July 2, 1776?
 No typo.
 That was the date that the Second Continental Congress voted to approve a resolution of independence.
 Raising their fists to Great Britain, the world’s dominant power, was an act of enormous courage.

-Two days later, on July 4, after debate of some revisions of Thomas Jefferson’s prose, the Declaration of Independence was approved.
-Honest mistake.
+Two days later, on July 4, after debating some revisions of Thomas Jefferson’s prose, the Declaration of Independence was approved.
+Let the parties begin.

-Founding Fathers Thomas Jefferson and John Adams make a great 4th of July story.
+Founding Fathers Thomas Jefferson and John Adams both had a meaningful attachment to the 4th of July.
 They were once political foes who fought to succeed George Washington as president of the fledgling nation.
-In 1796, it was Adams’ turn to continue Federalist Party governance.
+In 1796, it was Adams’ turn to continue Washington’s Federalist Party governance.
 Thomas Jefferson, a Democrat-Republican, became Adams’ vice president.

 Jefferson was soon plotting to win the 1800 presidential election.